 We’ve divided them on the basis of the best quiet cylinder vacuum, the best barrel vacuum as well as the top cordless offering.

-WIth one of the best cleaning radius around, this versatile bagged vacuum is versatile on different floor types and a true all-rounder.
+With one of the best cleaning radius around, this versatile bagged vacuum is great on different floor types and a true all-rounder.

 The C3 line from Germany-based Miele is a revelation when it comes to low-noise vacuuming.